SQLFTW/sqlftw/README.md

-# sqlftw
+# SQLFTW

 (My)SQL lexer, parser and language model written in PHP

-it is a validating parser which produces an object implementing SqlFtw\Sql\Command interface for each of approximately 140 supported SQL queries.
+it is a validating parser which produces an object implementing SqlFtw\Sql\Command interface for each of approximately 140 supported SQL commands.
 Commands do model the syntactic aspect of SQL code, not domain aspect (models exactly how queries are written), however does not track white space and currently ignores all comments